Plug-in hybrid: Series production

-By the end of 2015, over 517,000 highway legal plug-in hybrid electric cars have been sold worldwide since December 2008 out of total global sales of more than 1.25 million light-duty plug-in electric cars.
+By the end of 2015, over 517,000 highway-legal plug-in hybrid electric cars had been sold worldwide since December 2008, out of total global sales of more than 1.25 million light-duty plug-in electric cars.

 Sales of the Porsche 918 Spyder began in Europe in late 2013.

 The BMW i8 was released in Europe in June 2014.

 Hyundai Motor Company made the official debut of its three model Hyundai Ioniq line-up at the 2016 Geneva Motor Show.
 The Ioniq family of electric drive vehicles includes the Ioniq Plug-in, which was released in the U.S. in the fourth quarter of 2017.

 The second generation Prius plug-in hybrid, called Prius Prime in the U.S. and Prius PHV in Japan, was unveiled at the 2016 New York International Auto Show.
 Retail deliveries of the Prius Prime began in the U.S. in November 2016.
 Unlike its predecessor, the Prime runs entirely on electricity in EV mode.

-Global sales of the Mitsubishi Outlander PHEV passed the 100,000 unit milestone in March 2016.
+Global sales of the Mitsubishi Outlander PHEV surpassed the 100,000-unit milestone in March 2016.

 In January 2016, Chrysler debuted its plug-in hybrid minivan, the Chrysler Pacifica Hybrid.
 This was the first hybrid minivan of any type in the United States.
 It was first sold in the United States, Canada, and Mexico in 2017.

 In December 2017, Honda began retail deliveries of the Honda Clarity Plug-In Hybrid in the United States and Canada.

 In 2019, General Motors ended production of all plug-in hybrid models, including the Chevrolet Volt and the Cadillac CT6 PHEV, as it focuses on battery electric vehicles.

-In March 2019, Chinese start-up manufacturer Li Auto introduced its first model, the Li One, a plug-in hybrid vehicle which became the first range extender electric vehicle from China.
-It is powered 1.2-liter turbocharged petrol engine, used exclusively as a range extender to recharge the battery, and an electric motor.
-Deliveries started in the fourth quarter of 2019, and by May 2020, deliveries reached 10,000 unit.
+In March 2019, Chinese start-up manufacturer Li Auto introduced its first model, the Li One, a plug-in hybrid vehicle that became the first range-extender electric vehicle from China.
+It is powered by a 1.2-liter turbocharged petrol engine, used exclusively as a range extender to recharge the battery, and an electric motor.
+Deliveries started in the fourth quarter of 2019, and by May 2020, deliveries reached 10,000 units.
 Li Auto went on to became a major plug-in hybrid manufacturer in China, solely producing range extender electric SUVs until 2024 when it introduced its battery electric vehicle.

-In May 2019, at the high-performance end, Ferrari presented the Ferrari SF90 Stradale, a plug-in hybrid supercar.
+In May 2019, at the high-performance end, Ferrari introduced the Ferrari SF90 Stradale, a plug-in-hybrid supercar.
 A 7.9 kWh lithium-ion battery for provides 16 mile of electric range and powers three electric motors, adding a combined output of 220 PS to a twin-turbocharged V8 engine rated at a power output of 1000 PS at 7,500 rpm.